Open Bible Data Home About News OET Key

 TCNTAnd by [fn]the water and the word, the world of that time was deluged and destroyed.

-3:6 the water and ¦ — ECM NA28 [Note: In the initial phrase of this verse, the Greek text literally says through which.
-In the main Greek text the expression is plural, likely referring to the water and the word (although it could refer to the heavens and the earth, the heavens, or the waters).
-But in the ECM and NA28 variant the expression is singular, likely referring only to the word.
-The likely referents of the pronouns have been stated explicitly in the translation and footnote for the sake of clarity and flow.]
+3:6 the water and ¦ — ECM NA28 {Note: In the man Greek text the words translated as And by the water and the word literally read through which.
+In Greek the word which is plural, likely referring to the water and the word (although it could refer to the heavens and the earth, the heavens, or the waters).
+But in the ECM and NA28 variant the word which is singular, likely referring only to the word.
+The likely referents of the pronouns have been stated explicitly in the translation and footnote for the sake of clarity and flow.}

 T4TAnd God, by commanding that it should be so, later destroyed the world that existed at that time, by causing the earth to be flooded with water {water to flood the earth}.